GautamDeepak/EMM/EMM_Prac_09.md

 ## 5. Ungraded exercise
 Repeat the steps above, using the hydrosheds database for Australia.
-Clicking this link will take you to the dataset in the Earth Engine.
-Alternatively, you can import the data as below
+You can import the data as below

 ```JavaScript
 // Import the australian basin feature collection